exercism/rust/exercises/doubly-linked-list/.meta/hints.md

   for this case.

 * Refer to the [Rustonomicon](https://doc.rust-lang.org/nomicon/) for details on how to use `unsafe {}` correctly.
-  Remember, the goal of unsafe Rust is to write safe code in cases where the compiler can't help us guarantee correctness.
-It must not be possible for a user to cause memory unsafety of any kind using only the safe interfaces we expose.

 * Several functions require similar behaviour in different directions (towards front or back).
 Try not to duplicate shared code paths.